Emertechs-Labs/e-chain/docs/deployment/VERCEL_DEPLOYMENT_GUIDE.md

 - [ ] Vercel account created and connected to GitHub
 - [ ] Repository imported with correct root directory (`frontend`)
 - [ ] All environment variables configured
-- [ ] MultiBaas webhooks updated with production URLs
+- [ ] Webhooks updated with production URLs
 - [ ] Domain configured (if using custom domain)
 - [ ] SSL certificate verified
 - [ ] Initial deployment successful